-The EDAR program is based on two fundamental principles: the strong and varied relationship between basic and applied research and interdisciplinarity.
+The EDAR program is based on two fundamental principles: interdisciplinarity and dialogue between basic and applied research.

 The link between theory and practice enables students to treat the project – regardless of its subject (architecture, urbanism, spatial development) and its actors (from individual residents to the local community as a whole) – both as an object of study and as a research challenge.
 Today, reflexivity on action proves to be indissociable from action itself; if this is disregarded, the result is very likely to be inefficiency and failure.
 An approach to the great theoretical and epistemological questions is therefore of crucial necessity for everyone.
 This method is intended to enable students to master the dual complexity of intellectual construction and of situative action in one single movement.
 This is the challenge that the EDAR programme helps its doctoral students to take up.

 The EPFL Doctoral School will soon launch two calls for applications for EPFLglobaLeaders, a new doctoral fellowship programme funding early stage researchers to become leaders in the transition towards sustainable societies.
 Forty-eight doctoral fellows will benefit from a multifaceted training programme, including a secondment in the non-academic sector.
 More information: https://go.epfl.ch/EPFLglobaLeaders